 The drug known as Candy is cocaine, a very powerful drug injected into the bloodstream or snorted through the nose.
 Its other street names include coke, C, girl, freeze, Mama Coca, nose, shot, snow, pimp, sugar, white powder, and sweet stuff.

-If you hear any of these terms from your teenager or loved one, it is imperative to seek medical help immediately.
+If someone hears any of these terms from the teenager or loved one, it is imperative to seek medical help immediately.
 Drug addiction develops quickly, and once it happens, it becomes harder to stop in the long run.
-No matter the stage or degree of addiction, finding the right inpatient treatment where your loved one will receive proper care and support is the most effective way to help him or her stop abusing any addictive drug.
+No matter the stage or degree of addiction, finding the right inpatient treatment where the loved one will receive proper care and support is the most effective way to help him or her stop abusing any addictive drug.

 Inpatient rehabilitation centers enable the patient to focus on the treatment, undergo continuous therapies, and get external support from people who are trained in addiction treatment.
 Drug addiction can start very early in life, but more than that, it can be treated without delay, with the right actions and choices.